fpvandoorn/LeanInRome/README.md

 * Open Visual Studio Code
 * Press `Clone Git Repository` (if you don't see the welcome screen, you can press `ctrl+shift+P` (or `cmd+shift+P` on Mac, type `Git: Clone` and press `enter`)
 * Type `https://github.com/fpvandoorn/LeanInRome.git` and press enter
+![1](img/ss1.png)

 * Choose a folder where you want to clone this repository (everything will be placed in a subfolder `LeanInRome`).
-![1](img/ss1.png)

 * Press `open` when asked if you want to open the cloned repository
 * Open the file `LeanInRome/Test.lean` using the explorer button in the top-right.
-Do **not** press `Restart Lean` or `Rebuild Imports` when these pop-ups shows up before you do the next step.
+Do **not** press `Restart Lean` or `Rebuild Imports` when these pop-ups show up.
+(If you do, you will rebuild mathlib yourself, which is not recommended)

 ![2](img/ss2.png)
 * In the top-middle (or top-right) of the screen there is a Lean menu marked by `∀`.